amalgamaria/secretariat/docs/running-jobs/slurm-commands.rst

 scancel
 -------

-If you need to terminate a specific job before it has completed, run the following commands from the command line:
+If you need to terminate a specific job before it has completed, run the following from the command line:

 .. code-block:: bash

    scancel [job_id_number]

-If you need to terminate all of your currently submitted jobs, run the following command from the command line:
+If you need to terminate all of your currently submitted jobs, run the following from the command line:

 .. code-block:: bash